theKashey/rewiremock/README.md

  Just create `__mocks__/fileName.js`, and `fileName.js` will be replaced by the mock.
 Please refer to Jest documentation for use cases.

- If you dont want a particular file to be replaced by its mock - you can disable it with:
+ If you don't want a particular file to be replaced by its mock - you can disable it with:
 ```js
  rewiremock('fileName.js').disable();
 ```

 # Which API to use?
-Yep - there are 4 top level ways to activate a mock - `inScope`, `around`, `proxy` or just `enable`.
+Yep - there are 4 top-level ways to activate a mock - `inScope`, `around`, `proxy` or just `enable`.

 ### A common way to mock.
-Rewiremock provides lots of APIs to help you setup mocks, and get the mocked module.
+Rewiremock provides lots of APIs to help you set up mocks, and get the mocked module.
   - If everything is simple - use __rewiremock.proxy__. (~proxyquire)
   - If you have issues with name resolve - use __rewiremock.module__ and resolve names by yourself.
   - If you need scope isolation - use __rewiremock.around__, or inScope.
   - If you need advanced syntax and type checking - use __rewiremock.around__.
   - You always can just use __.enable/.disable__ (~ mockery).

-> All the mocks await you to provide "stubs" to override the real implimentation.
+> All the mocks await you to provide "stubs" to override the real implementation.
 > If you want just to ensure you have called endpoints – use rewiremock('someFile').mockThrough.

 # Usage

-- `proxy` will load a file by it's own ( keep in mind - name resolution is a complex thing)
+- `proxy` will load a file by its own ( keep in mind - name resolution is a complex thing)

 ```js
 const mock = rewiremock.proxy('somemodule', (r) => ({